 What is Acetaminophen?

-It’s easy to confuse acetaminophen and ibuprofen as both anti-inflammatory drugs, but Reeder says acetaminophen isn’t actually meant for that purpose.
+It’s easy to confuse acetaminophen as an anti-inflammatory drug, but Reeder says it actually isn't meant for that purpose.

 “Acetaminophen is a pain reliever and fever reducer,” Reeder says.
 “Tylenol is the brand usually associated with over-the-counter acetaminophen.”